 Children’s Health Specialty Center 2350 N. Stemmons Freeway Dallas, TX 75235

 Texas Star Room

 Children’s Health Continuing Medical Education (CME) program is a provider of interactive and evidence-based education activities for pediatric specialty and sub-specialty physicians.
 Our CME program has Accreditation with Commendation status through the Texas Medical Association, and promotes Children’s Heath’s mission by building on a culture of life-long learning and excellence in physician and clinical education.

 As an ANCC Magnet® designated hospital, Children’s Health is committed to the professional development and growth of nurses within our health system as well as in the greater Metroplex area.
-Children’s Health (Children's Medical Center) is an approved provider of continuing nursing education (CNE) by the Texas Nurses Association-Approver, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-Through this providership, Children’s Health offers CNE for a variety of recurring and topic-focused education events and conferences with the goal of improving patient outcomes, enhancing nursing practice and making life better for children.
+Children’s Health Clinical Operations is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+As an accredited provider, Children’s Health offers CNE credit for a variety of recurring and topic-focused education events and conferences with the goal of improving patient outcomes, enhancing nursing practice and making life better for children.